 The DMT dosage ranges from 30 mg to 150 mg, requiring 50-150 mg of harmala alkaloids.
 It can be taken orally by dissolving it in acidic juice, in capsules, or rolled inside smoking paper and swallowed.
 Traditional ayahuasca preparations are said to contain approximately 20-30 mg of DMT.

 The effects of changa may last up to 30 minutes.
 They are more coherent, slower, and less chaotic than those of freebase DMT.
-It is possible to reach the same effect by orally consuming a MAOI, then afterwards to vaporize or smoke DMT.
+It is possible to reach the same effect by orally consuming an MAOI, then afterward vaporizing or smoking DMT.

 To effectively smoke changa, smoke a full bong bowl holding the smoke in for at least 20 seconds.
-Smoking it in a joint it said to be less effective.
+Smoking it in a joint is said to be less effective.

-As I mentioned above, effects of inhaled DMT differ from that of ingested DMT in the onset, length, and intensity (or speed) of the experience.
-DMT trips are sudden, short, and the experience they produce is very rapid, while ayahuasca preparations produce a slow, much longer experience, which allows for self-work involving the gaining of personal insight, attaining realizations about one’s life, and so on.
+As I mentioned above, the effects of inhaled DMT differ from that of ingested DMT in the onset, length, and intensity (or speed) of the experience.
+DMT trips are sudden and short, and the experience they produce is very rapid, while ayahuasca preparations produce a slow, much longer experience, which allows for self-work involving the gaining of personal insight, attaining realizations about one’s life, and so on.